Home Xeljanz Lawsuits

 Xeljanz Lawsuits

-People may be eligible to file Xeljanz lawsuits if they or a loved one took the drug for rheumatoid arthritis, psoriatic arthritis or ulcerative colitis and suffered blood clots, cardiovascular problems or cancer.
-FDA safety alerts in 2019 and 2021 warned that Xeljanz may increase the risk of blood clots, heart problems, death and cancer.
+Patients who took Xeljanz for rheumatoid or psoriatic arthritis or ulcerative colitis and consequently had blood clots, heart problems or cancer may be eligible to file a lawsuit with a Xeljanz attorney.
+The FDA warns that Xeljanz may increase the risk of blood clots, heart problems and cancer.

 Fact Checked